 Suvorexant will make you fall asleep.
-Never take this medicine during your normal waking hours, unless you have at least 7 hours to dedicate to sleeping.
+Never take this medicine if you do not have 7 hours to sleep before being active again.

-It may take longer for you to wake up, speak, or move around the morning after taking this medicine.
-You may have hallucinations or feel like you are still dreaming for a several minutes after you wake up.
+You may have trouble speaking or moving while you are falling asleep.
+It may take longer for you to wake up, speak, or move around when you wake up.
+You may feel like you are still dreaming for several minutes after waking.